Window Coverings vs Window Treatments: What's the Difference?

 Layers | Mariana Serdynska/Shutterstock

-Use plantation shutters with a valance for a polished yet practical look in your living rooms.
+Use plantation shutters with a valance for a polished yet practical look in your living room.
 In bedrooms, use blackout roller shades behind drapes for luxury and functionality.
 This combination offers complete darkness when needed while adding style and coziness.

 Conclusion